zeruth/Meteor/README.md

-# Meteor
+# Meteor-225

-A Kotlin/Compose client built around Client1
+A Kotlin/Compose client built around Lost-City/Client1

-The goal is to eventually offer a truly cross-platform client with a modern touch.
 Enhancements are nice, but I intend to respect the experience, and the developers of the project.

 It currently offers:
 RuneLite injection
-OpenCV GPU upscaling
 Kotlin/Compose framework

 Depends on the following sub-projects:
 [Annotations](https://www.github.com/zeruth/annotations)